 IP encapsulator takes an encoded video transport system and prepares the stream to be broadcasted over an IP network.
 Some standards support the transmission of video.
-One example is real-time protocol (RTP).
-RTP was created to support transmission of real time application such as audio and video.
-It does not guarantee quality of service or resource allocation, but it includes some functions such as timing reconstruction, loss detection, security and content identification.
-The IP encapsulator receives traffic form three main sources: the pre-encoded content being sent directly, the encoded content from the MPEG video encoders and the output from the video transcoder.
-The output from the IP encapsulator is sent to the video steaming server.
+One example is a real-time protocol (RTP).
+RTP was created to support the transmission of real-time applications such as audio and video.
+It does not guarantee the quality of service or resource allocation, but it includes some functions such as timing reconstruction, loss detection, security, and content identification.
+The IP encapsulator receives traffic from three main sources: the pre-encoded content being sent directly, the encoded content from the MPEG video encoders, and the output from the video transcoder.
+The output from the IP encapsulator is sent to the video streaming server.
 Packages can be broadcast or sent to the DRM or content database.
-In some environments, content reaching IP encapsulator will be encrypted by DRM, and some solutions may store the output of the IP encapsulator in the video repository.

 A radio frequency modulator (RF modulator) takes a baseband input signal and then outputs a radio frequency modulated signal.
 This is often a preliminary step in signal transmission, either by antenna or to another device such as a television.

-Modulator converts the video and stereo audio from any A/V component, and most video game decks, into a coaxial cable output.
-After connecting your A/V component to the modulator’s input jacks, then connects the modulator to your TV’s antenna/cable input and select channel for operation.
+The modulator converts the video and stereo audio from any A/V component, and most video game decks, into a coaxial cable output.
+After connecting your A/V component to the modulator’s input jacks, then connects the modulator to your TV’s antenna/cable input and select a channel for operation.